carnesen/cli/README.md

 ```ts
 runAndExit(assembleCli(rootCommand), argv);
 ```
-`assembleCli` is exported separately because it's much easier to unit test the `async` function that it returns than it is to unit test the `runAndExit`-wrapped `cli`.
+`assembleCli` is exported separately to make it easier for users to write unit tests for their CLI.
 See [src/__tests__/cli.test.ts](src/__tests__/cli.test.ts) for an example of how to unit test a `@carnesen/cli` CLI.

 ## More information
 This library has a couple dozen unit tests with >98% coverage.
-If you want to see more examples of how it works, [the tests](src/__tests__) would be a good place to start.
+If you want to see more examples of how it works, [those tests](src/__tests__) would be a good place to start.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.

 ## Related
 - [@carnesen/run-and-exit](https://github.com/carnesen/run-and-exit): Run an async function, `console.log` the resolved/rejected value, and `process.exit`